 - Evaluation Process: Enterprise Florida staff will review all applications and make a determination regarding the applicant’s eligibility and grant award amounts within ten (10) days of receipt of application.

-- Reimbursement Amounts: The Grant is awarded in the form of a reimbursement and will cover one of the following: (a) the full cost of a Virtual Business Matchmaker provided by an Enterprise Florida International Office, up to $2,500 or (b) the full cost of a U.S. Commercial Service International Partner Search Plus Virtual Introductions for Small Businesses only ($900 plus $30 per introduction beyond the first five, plus the cost of interpreter services, up to a total of $2,500).
+- Reimbursement Amounts: The Grant is awarded in the form of a reimbursement and will cover one of the following: (a) the full cost of a Virtual Business Matchmaker provided by an Enterprise Florida International Office, up to $2,500; (b) the full cost of a U.S. Commercial Service International Partner Search Plus Virtual Introductions for Small Businesses only ($900 plus $30 per introduction beyond the first five, plus the cost of interpreter services, up to a total of $2,500), or (c) a maximum of $1,200 for virtual business matchmaking services provided by an approved contractor.

 - Costs Covered: ONLY the cost of the matchmaker service will be covered.